htcondor/htcondor/design-docs/HTCONDOR-1752.md

    a command-line tool, but changing that is out of scope.
 *  It ensures that the snapshot-in-time of the contents of the bucket occurs at a well-known and readily-comprehensible time.
-It also allows the tool to immediately record provenance information, and/or inform the user.
+It also allows the tool to immediately record provenance information, and/or inform the user of it.
 *  The tool would also know how many objects were in the iterator.
 It could let the user know as a quick sanity check ("I expected to submit 10 jobs and it said I submitted 10,000!"), and/or help implement policy in a user-friendly way ("You're trying to submit more than 100,000 jobs; are you sure you want to do that?").

-Presuming the implementation is permitted to use Boto3 (now AWS' official Python API, AFAICT), implementation should be simple.
-We could, if desired, even not attempt to load the Boto3 library unless necessary, minimizing packaging dependencies (although, FWIW, Boto is available in RPMs as far back as CentOS 7.9).
+Presuming the implementation is permitted to use Boto3 (now the official AWS Python API, it seems), implementation should be simple.
+We could, if desired, even not attempt to load the Boto3 library unless necessary, minimizing packaging dependencies (although Boto is available in RPMs as far back as CentOS 7.9).
-A pure-Python implementation like this would probably not be hard to make available as a script that `condor_submit` could call to handle `queue matching objects`, were that to become a feature, and we would probably want to make that an external process anyway (for all the reasons that the ec2 gahp currently is).

 We could also do a C++ implementation -- adding `ListObjectsV2()` to the existing ec2 gahp -- and call the resulting updated GAHP from Python.
 The ec2 gahp already supports